 - Delivers a single pane of glass visibility into all security and compliance information related to your artifacts.

-- Leverages vulnerability and compliance intelligence with VulnDB and other sources for metadata on vulnerabilities.
+- Leverages vulnerability and compliance intelligence from public, private and JFrog’s security research team’s expertise for enhanced metadata and remediation on vulnerabilities.

 - Supports a wide variety of integration options (e.g. plugins for popular IDEs and CI tools, RESTful API, and a robust command-line interface).